Silverr12/DMA-CFW-Guide/README.md

 # DMA-CFW-Guide
 The following guide details instructions on the creation of modified DMA (attack) Firmware based on [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) **version 4.13**. <br />
-**Additionally this is intended to be a build-off of garagedweller's [Unknown Cheats thread](https://www.unknowncheats.me/forum/anti-cheat-bypass/613135-dma-custom-firmware-guide.html) guide in a more detailed way**<br />

 If you know what you are doing and are not a beginner check out extra [Vivado Customisations](https://github.com/Silverr12/DMA-CFW-Guide/blob/main/Possible%20Vivado%20Customisations.md)